bluescan/tacentview/docs/cli.md

 \
 **Example {% increment egnum %} - Resize Followed by Rotation**
 ```
-tacentview -ca --op resize[1920,-1] --op rotate[5] --paramsTGA 24 rle
+tacentview -ca --op resize[1920,-1] --op rotate[5] --outTGA bpp=24,rle=true
 ```
 Resizes and then applies a 5-degree anti-clockwise rotation to all images in the current directory.
 Saves them as TGA files.
 The `-a` or `--autoname` flag means if the output file exists the output filename will be modified so the existing file is not overwritten.
-The TGA params force a 24-bit run-length-encoded TGA to be written.\
+The `--outTGA` params force a 24-bit run-length-encoded TGA to be written.\
 \
 \
 **Example {% increment egnum %} - Set Pixel Colours**